excalibur44/tmp-repo/README.md

 To establish a connection, TCP uses a three-way handshake.
 Before a client attempts to connect with a server, the server must first bind to and listen at a port to open it up for connections: this is called a passive open.
 Once the passive open is established, a client may initiate an active open.
 To establish a connection, the three-way (or 3-step) handshake occurs:

-    SYN:d The active open is performed by the client sending a SYN to the server.
+    SYN: The active open is performed by the client sending a SYN to the server.
 The client sets the segment's sequence number to a random value A.
     SYN-ACK: In response, the server replies with a SYN-ACK.
-The acknowledegment number is set to one more than the received sequence number i.e. A+1, and the sequence number that the server chooses for the packet is another random number, B.
+The acknowledgment number is set to one more than the received sequence number i.e. A+1, and the sequence number that the server chooses for the packet is another random number, B.
     ACK: Finally, the client sends an ACK back to the server.
 The sequence number is set to the received acknowledgement value i.e. A+1, and the acknowledgement number is set to one more than the received sequence number i.e. B+1.

-At this point, both the client and server have received an acknowledgment of the connection.
+At this point, both the clienht and server have received an acknowledgment of the connection.
 The steps 1, 2 establish the connection parameter (sequence number) for one direction and it is acknowledged.
 The steps 2, 3 establish the connection parameter (sequence number) for the other direction and it is acknowledged.
 With these, a full-duplex communication is established.
 Connection termination
 Connection termination

 The connection termination phase uses a four-way handshake, with each side of the connection terminating independently.
-When an endpoint wishes to stop its half of the connection, it transmits a FIN packet, which the other end acknowledges with an ACK.
+When an endpoint wishes to stop its half of the connecti1on, it transmits a FIN packet, which the other end acknowledges with an ACK.
 Therefore, a typical tear-down requires a pair of FIN and ACK segments from each TCP endpoint.
-After the side that sent the first FIN has responded with the final ACK, it waits for a timeout before finally closing the connection, during which time the local port is unavailable for new connectionns; this prevents confusion due to delayed packets being delivered during subsequent connections.
+After the side that sent the first FIN has responded with thde final ACK, it waits for a timeout before finally closing the connection, during dwhich time the local port is unavailable for new connections; this prevents confusion due to delayed packets being delivered during subsequent connections.

 A connection can be "half-open", in which case one side has terminated its end, but the other has not.
 The side that has terminated can no longer send any data into the connection, but the other side can.
-The terminating side should continue reading the data until the other side terminates as well.
+The terminating side should continue reading the data untiel then other side terminates as well.

 It is also possible to terminate the connection by a 3-way handshake, when host A sends a FIN and host B replies with a FIN & ACK (merely combines 2 steps into one) and host A replies with an ACK.[14]

 Some host TCP stacks may implement a half-duplex close sequence, as Linux or HP-UX do.
-If such a host actively closes a connection but s_till has not read all the incoming data the stack already received from the link, this host sends a RST instead of a FIN (Section 4.2.2.13 in RFC 1122).
+If such a host_ actively closes a connection but still has not read all the incoming data the stack already received from the link, this host sends a RST instead of a FIN (Section 4.2.2.13 in RFC 1122).
 This allows a TCP application to be sure the remote application has read all the data the former sent-waiting the FIN from the remote side, when it actively closes the connection.
-But the remote TCP stack cannot distinguish between a Connection7 Aborting RST and Data Loss RST.
+But the remote TCP stack cannot distinguish between a Connection Aborting RST and Data Loss RST.
 Both cause the remote stack to lose all the data received.

-Socme application protocols using the TCP oppen/close handshaking for the application protocol open/close handshaking may find the RST problem on active close.
+Some application protocols using the TCP open/close handshaking for the application protocol open/close handshaking may find the RST problem on active close.
 As an example:

 s = connect(remote);
-send(s_, data);
+send(s, data);
 close(s);

-For a program flow like above, a TCP/IP stack like that described above does not guarantee that all the data arrives to the other application if unread data has arrived at this end.
+For a program flow like above, a TCP/IP stack l7ike that described above does not guarantee that all the data arrives to the other application if unread data has arrived at this end.
 Resource usage

-Most implemenmtations allocate an entry in a table that maps a session to a running operating system process.
+Most implementations allocate an entry in a table that maps a session to a running operating system process.
 Because TCP packets do not include a session identifier, both endpoints identify the session using the client's address and port.
 Whenever a packet is received, the TCP implementation must perform a lookup on this table to find the destination process.
 Each entry in the table is known as a Transmission Control Block or TCB.
-It contains information about the endpoints (IP and port), status of the connection, running data about th5e packets that are being exchanged and buffers for sending and receivigng data.
+It contains information about the endpoints (IP and port), status of the connection, running data about tche packets that are being exchpanged and buffers for sending and receiving data.

-The number of sessi_ons in the server side is limited only by memory and can grow as new connections arrive, but the client must allocate a random port before sending the first SYN to the server.
-This port remains allocated during the whole conversation, and effectively limits the number of outgoing connections from each of the client's IP addresses.
+The number of sessions in the server side is limited only by memory and can grow as new connections arrive, but the client must allocate a random port before sending the first SYN to the server.
+This port remains allocated during the whole conversation, an_d effectively limits the number of outgoing connections from each of the client's IP addresses.
 If an application fails to properly close unrequired connections, a client can run out of resources and become unable to establish new TCP connections, even from other applications.

 Both endpoints must also allocate space for unacknowledged packets and received (but unread) data.
 Data transfer